Exercise and Coronary Artery Disease

 1) Regular aerobic exercise is the best thing you can do to prevent coronary artery disease.

-Although all risk factors for coronary artery disease should be addressed, I now believe that an improvement in fitness level provides the most benefits.
+Although all risk factors for coronary artery disease should be addressed, I now believe that an improvement in aerobic fitness is the most important.

 Aerobic exercise is powerful and offers numerous benefits.
 It improves multiple "traditional" risk factors simultaneously...ie., it can lower blood pressure, improve insulin resistance, lead to weight loss, improve blood lipids, and reduce stress.
 But, in addition, aerobic exercise provides other physiologic benefits on the cardiovascular system.
 These include an enhanced ability of the coronary arteries to dilate (expand) on demand, a slower resting HR, favorable changes in other blood components, etc. To achieve the same results with drug therapy, you would have to take several drugs, and even then, you still wouldn't obtain all of the benefits that regular aerobic exercise provides.